dalong0514/readnotes/20190201读书笔记/2019114Autolisp-Developers-GuideR01.md

 The following table identifies the entities that do not require subentity marker entries in the list passed to entmake:

-About Creating Complex Entities without Using the Command Function (AutoLISP).
+#### About Creating Complex Entities without Using the Command Function (AutoLISP)

 Complex entities (an old-style polyline or a block) can be created by making multiple calls to entmake, using a separate call for each subentity.

+1『重头戏来了，自动创建块，哈哈。』

 When entmake first receives an initial component for a complex entity, it creates a temporary file in which to gather the definition data and extended data, if present.
 For each subsequent entmake call, the function checks if the temporary file exists.
 If it does, the new subentity is appended to the file.
 When the definition of the complex entity is complete (that is, when entmake receives an appropriate Seqend or Endblk subentity), the entity is checked for consistency; if valid, it is added to the drawing.
 The file is deleted when the complex entity is complete or when its creation has been canceled.
 You can cancel the creation of a complex entity by entering entmake with no arguments.
 This clears the temporary file and returns nil.